anuragbaveja23/ZERODHA-Clone/README.md

 # ZERODHA-clone
 Zerodha Frontend Clone
 This is a clone of the static website of Zerodha, an online stock trading platform.
-The clone aims to replicate the design and layout of the original website using HTML and CSS only.
+The clone aims to replicate the design and layout of the original website using HTML and CSS with Bootstrap.

 ## 📸 Screenshots
 ![image](https://github.com/user-attachments/assets/e2e366ff-f743-43b4-a919-66a6f020ddd4)